-“This afternoon I found out I had been accepted to the university of my choice with a full track and field scholarship.
-Despite everything my alcoholic mother and her abusive husband put me through over the years – the hungry, sleepless nights I spent in tears due to their relentless negativity – it didn’t ruin me.
+“This afternoon I received a formal acceptance letter from Yale University, including a full basketball scholarship.
+Despite everything my alcoholic father put me through over the years—the hungry, sleepless nights I spent in tears due to their relentless negativity—it didn’t ruin me.
 With your coaching and guidance, I’ve worked hard to get out of this mess once and for all, and it’s finally paying off.”

-That’s the opening paragraph of an email we received last night from Monica, a longtime reader and junior client of ours (she gave me permission to share this with you today).
+That’s the opening paragraph of an email we received last night from Monica, a longtime reader and junior coaching client of ours (she gave me permission to share this with you today).
 Her email then goes on to say that she has forgiven her mom and stepfather, but also knows being on her own and taking this next step is a priceless gift.
 “Honestly, for far too long the people in my life had me convinced that I wasn’t good enough,” she says.
-“And I have no grudges, but I’m so happy I’m able to prove to myself that they were wrong about me all along.”
+“And although I hold no grudges, I’m so happy to be able to prove to myself that they were wrong about me.”

-Monica’s email made me pause, reflect and smile, for obvious reasons.
+Monica’s email made me reflect and smile, for obvious reasons.

 And although Monica’s circumstances are unique to her, I bet you can relate on some level.
 I know I can.
 Sometimes the pressure and dysfunction coming from family, peers, work, and society in general is enough to make us feel completely broken inside.
 If we do things differently, we’re looked down upon.
 If we dream big, we’re ridiculed.
-Or if we don’t have the ‘right’ job, relationship, lifestyle, and so forth, by a certain age or time frame, we’re simply told that we’re not good enough.
+Or if we don’t have the right job, relationship, lifestyle, and so forth, by a certain age or time frame, we start to seriously believe we’re not good enough.